hannahpsmith/Best-Blog-Ever/README.md

 Welcome to the Best Blog Ever.

 GIVEN a personal blog
-WHEN I load the app,
+x WHEN I load the app,
-THEN I am presented with the landing page containing a form with labels and inputs for username, blog title, and blog content.
-WHEN I submit the form,
-THEN blog post data is stored to localStorage.
+x THEN I am presented with the landing page containing a form with labels and inputs for username, blog title, and blog content. x WHEN I submit the form, x THEN blog post data is stored to localStorage.
 WHEN the form submits,
 THEN I am redirected to the posts page.
 WHEN I enter try to submit a form without a username, title, or content,